Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 What This Means If You Fast

 - LDL and triglycerides can improve without a low-fat diet.
-The Ramadan diet is not a low-fat diet.
-The improvement in lipid markers came from the fasting pattern itself — lower insulin, greater fat oxidation, and reduced overall caloric intake.
+The benefit came from the fasting pattern itself — lower insulin, greater fat oxidation, and reduced overall caloric intake — not from eliminating dietary fat.

 Study Limitations